Cold Weather Care for Doggies

 Once your dog is trained to go on a pee pad, you can also have them stay at home for your shorter trips.
 Boarding at kennels exposes your dog to the possibility of catching a URI or kennel cough.

 As temperatures drop and heater use increases, even the healthiest pups might experience drier noses and paw pads.
-For those that have existing issues such as calluses or eczema, regular use of a moisturizer can help relieve dry or irritated skin.
+For those that have existing issues such as calluses or eczema, regular use of a moisturizer can help relieve dry or irritated skin and is part of good cold weather care for dogs.
 Opt for less frequent baths and gentler grooming products during the winter.
 Additionally, you might utilize a humidifier to counter the dry weather and keep your dog’s skin hydrated.